python-zeroconf/python-zeroconf/README.rst

   Fix a case where the cache list can change during iteration
 * Return task objects created by AsyncZeroconf (#360) @nocarryr

+Technically backwards incompatible:

+* Update internal version check to match docs (3.6+) (#491) @bdraco

+  Python version eariler then 3.6 were likely broken with zeroconf already, however the version is now explictly checked.
+* Update python compatibility as PyPy3 7.2 is required (#523) @bdraco

+Backwards incompatible:

+* Drop oversize packets before processing them (#826) @bdraco

+  Oversized packets can quickly overwhelm the system and deny service to legitimate queriers.
+In practice this is usually due to broken mDNS implementations rather than malicious actors.
+* Guard against excessive ServiceBrowser queries from PTR records significantly lower than recommended (#824) @bdraco

+  We now enforce a minimum TTL for PTR records to avoid ServiceBrowsers generating excessive queries refresh queries.
+  Apple uses a 15s minimum TTL, however we do not have the same level of rate limit and safe guards so we use 1/4 of the recommended value.
+* RecordUpdateListener now uses async_update_records instead of update_record (#419, #726) @bdraco

+  This allows the listener to receive all the records that have been updated in a single transaction such as a packet or cache expiry.

+  update_record has been deprecated in favor of async_update_records A compatibility shim exists to ensure classes that use RecordUpdateListener as a base class continue to have update_record called, however they should be updated as soon as possible.

+  A new method async_update_records_complete is now called on each listener when all listeners have completed processing updates and the cache has been updated.
+This allows ServiceBrowsers to delay calling handlers until they are sure the cache has been updated as its a common pattern to call for ServiceInfo when a ServiceBrowser handler fires.

+  The async_ prefix was choosen to make it clear that these functions run in the eventloop and should never do blocking I/O. Before 0.32+ these functions ran in a select() loop and should not have been doing any blocking I/O, but it was not clear to implementors that I/O would block the loop.
+* Pass both the new and old records to async_update_records (#792) @bdraco

+  Pass the old_record (cached) as the value and the new_record (wire) to async_update_records instead of forcing each consumer to check the cache since we will always have the old_record when generating the async_update_records call.
+This avoids the overhead of multiple cache lookups for each listener.

 0.31.0
 ======